WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Exam Study/DATA 110 Study Questions.md

 The owner of the store is considering a move to online-only.
 Based on the bar chart shown below, do you think that this is a good idea?
 Why or why not?

 **ANSWER:**
+No, this is not a good move.
+Online stores have the least transactions of all store location types (downtown, mall, online), so the owner would lose a significant amount of customers by making this move.

 ![Bar chart of store location distribution](media/image3.png)